-20.8 The Courts Service in the Republic of Ireland was established by an Act of the Oireachtas, The Courts Service Act 1998.
-The Service is supervised by a Board established in accordance with s.
+20.8 The Courts Service in the Republic of Ireland was established by an Act of the Oireachtas, the Courts Service Act, 1998.
+The service is supervised by a board established in accordance with s.
 11 of the Act.
-The Board has the power to establish committees, which may be standing committees or committees set up for particular functions.
+The board has the power to establish committees, which may be standing committees or committees set up for particular functions.1

-20.9 The Board can appoint to a committee persons who are not members of the Board but have a special knowledge and experience related to the purposes of the committee.
-The Family Law Development Committee is a standing committee of the Board, and has been in operation since the establishment of the Courts Service.
-The draft terms of reference of this body are instructive in the context of our proposals.
+20.9 The board can appoint to a committee persons who are not members of the board but have a special knowledge and experience related to the purposes of the committee.
+The Family Law Development Committee is a standing committee of the board and has been in operation since the establishment of the Courts Service.
+The terms of reference of this body are instructive in the context of our proposals.

-Draft terms of reference
+Terms of reference

-- 1. Recommend appropriate reforms in administrative and judicial structures in the management of family law cases to ensure that, as far as possible, cases involving child care related issues are prioritised, cases are listed according to priority, waiting times are mitigated and that the rules for same are clear for all users. - 2.
+- 1. Recommend appropriate reforms in administrative, judicial and quasijudicial structures in the management of family law cases to ensure that as far as possible, cases involving child related issues are prioritised, cases are listed according to priority, waiting times are mitigated and that the rules for same are clear for all users. - 2.
 The promotion of alternative dispute resolution as a means of solving family law disputes. - 3.
-Ensure the voice of the child is heard in family law proceedings on custody and access, by reports or other means, in an appropriate manner.
+Ensure the voice of the child is heard in family law proceedings on custody and access, by reports or other means, in an appropriate manner. - 4.
+Encourage partnerships with key stakeholders and external agencies to deliver a better service for the citizen. - 5.
+Assist the board and other committees of the Courts Service in outlining key elements of accommodation and facilities in family law courts, where opportunities to improve same arise. - 6.
+The dissemination of information to the public on the family law courts including an improvement of the qualitative information available.

-&lt;sup>130 The power vested in the Board to establish committees is set out in s.15 of the Act.
+$^{^{\}rm 1}$ The power vested in the board to establish committees is set out in s.
+15 of the Act.

-- 4. Encourage partnerships with key stakeholders and external agencies to deliver a better service for the citizen. - 5.
-Develop partnership arrangements with the Legal Aid Board and look for opportunities to support running of the family law courts for the benefit of all stakeholders. - 6.
-Assist the board and other committees of the Courts Service in outlining key elements of accommodation and facilities in family law courts, where opportunities to improve same arise. - 7.
-The dissemination of information to the public on the family law courts. - 8.
-Encourage practices which make use of the family courts more efficient, less costly, and relieve stress on the parties. - 9.
-Promote education and seminars on family law. - 10.
-Foster the publication of judgements of all benches suitably redacted to ensure confidentiality. - 11.
-In consultation with the Committee for Judicial Studies, facilitate judges in specialised training on family law matters. - 12.
+- 7. Encourage practices which make use of the family courts more efficient, less costly, and relieve stress on the parties. - 8.
+Promote education and seminars on family law. - 9.
+Foster the publication of judgements of all benches suitably redacted to ensure confidentiality. - 10.
+In consultation with the Committee for Judicial Studies, facilitate judges in specialised training on family law matters. - 11.
 With board approval, make recommendations, where necessary on the reform of family law.